-The amounts charged by related parties under common control were as follows:
+The amounts charged by related parties under common control for the quarters ended March 31 were as follows:

-Quarter ended March 31

-(\$ millions) 2022 2021
+(\$ millions) 2023 2022

 Operating costs charged by FEI (a) 2 2

 Operating costs charged by FHI (b) 1 1

 Total related party costs 3 3

-(a) FEI charged the Corporation for natural gas purchases, office rent, management services, and other labour.

-(b) FHI charged the Corporation for management services and governance costs.
+- (a) FEI charged the Corporation for natural gas purchases, office rent, management services, and other labour. - (b) FHI charged the Corporation for management services and governance costs.